12 month prescriptions

 Is circumcision painful?

 No. Circumcision is always performed with appropriate anesthesia.
-Babies typically receive a local anesthetic (penile block), while older children may require general anesthesia.
-Adults can be treated with either local anesthetic or sedation.
+Babies typically receive a local anesthetic (penile block).
+Adults can be treated with either local anesthetic with options of sedation.
 Pain relief is provided after the procedure, and most patients find that discomfort is mild and well-controlled.
 At CityMed, we ensure patient comfort and safety at every stage of the process.

 How Do I Care For The Foreskin If Circumcision Is Not Done?